tourlane/.github/.github/pull_request_template.md

 ## Context/Change

-Please include a summary of the change and the reasoning and/or motiviation behind it.
+Please include a summary of the change and the reasoning and/or motivation behind it.
 List any dependencies that are required and any potential issues to look out for.

 ### Checklist